X-Line Plantar Fasciitis Insoles

-For more information on heel pain go to:
+For more information on heel pain relief go to:

-By exercising and strengthening the foot it is possible to help speed up the recovery process of heel pain and return to whatever activity the wearer loves to do far earlier than if you don’t do them.
-You need to be regular with them, doing them two or three times daily.
-Do them always after exercises and first thing in the morning and last thing at night.
+Exercise activities that strengthen the foot can help speed up the recovery process from painful heels and pf.
+This means the wearer may be able to resume their normal activities far earlier than if you don’t do them.
+You need to be regular with exercise activities, doing them two or three times daily.
+Do them first thing in the morning and last thing at night.

-By using our foot therapy balls, mobilises the plantar fascia and strengthens the support muscles underneath.
+Products like our foot therapy balls mobilise the plantar fascia and strengthen the support muscles underneath.
 Using the therapy band to pull your foot up before you get out of bed often relieves the pain you feel on first loading your heel.

 Passive Calf Stretch: